oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 consideration is about the user's relationship to the application and the service.

-To conform to this best practice, first-party applications using OAuth or OpenID Connect MUST use the OAuth Authorization Code flow as described later in this document or use the OAuth Password grant.
+To conform to this best practice, first-party applications using OAuth or OpenID Connect MUST use the OAuth Authorization Code flow as described later in this document.

+The Resource Owner Password Grant MUST NOT be used, as described in
+{{oauth-security-topics}} section 3.4.

-It is strongly RECOMMENDED that applications use the Authorization Code flow over the Password grant for several reasons.
-By redirecting to the authorization server, this provides the authorization server the opportunity to prompt the user for multi-factor authentication options, take advantage of single-sign-on sessions, or use third-party identity providers.
+By using the Authorization Code flow and redirecting the user to the authorization server, this provides the authorization server the opportunity to prompt the user for multi-factor authentication options, take advantage of single-sign-on sessions, or use third-party identity providers.
 In contrast, the Password grant does not provide any built-in mechanism for these, and must be extended with custom code.

 Application Architecture Patterns